 As I waited in the foyer of the Northampton National Driving Assessment Centre (NDAC), I wondered how I would cope if I failed my driving assessment and lost my license.
-It all started some weeks before when I had a conversation with Jenny Kirti, one of the wonderful Admiral Nurses who looks after people like me who are on the road of dementia.
+It all started some weeks before when I had a conversation with Jenny Kirti, one of the wonderful professionals who look after people like me who are on the road of dementia.
 During a routine telephone conversation, I mentioned that my practice Nurse had told me that she would now be my point of contact for dementia-related queries (at least, that's what I gathered).
 I asked Jenny how my doctor could sign off my yearly application for a driving license renewal when he hadn't seen me in the last 12 months.
 Surely that would be perjury?
 Jenny suggested that I take a driving assessment, and I readily agreed.
-The wheels were put in motion and the end result was me, sitting in the foyer with sweaty palms and butterflies in my stomach, knowing that my freedom to travel in my own vehicle hung on my performance over the next hour.
+The wheels were put in motion, and the end result was me sitting in the foyer with sweaty palms and butterflies in my stomach, knowing that my freedom to travel in my own vehicle hung on my performance over the next hour.
 Two people appeared and introduced themselves.
-An examiner - who I had spoken to briefly on the telephone a few day previously to confirm my booking.
+An examiner - who I had spoken to briefly on the telephone a few days previously to confirm my booking.
 And an Occupational Therapist.
 We went into a quiet room and sat down.

-First, I had to supply information including my driving licence number, date of birth, National Insurance number and a list of my medication, then I had to use a test strip to check my blood sugar level (as I do each time before driving - I am an insulin dependent diabetic).
+First, I had to supply information, including my driving licence number, date of birth, National Insurance number and a list of my medication, then I had to use a test strip to check my blood sugar level (as I do each time before driving - I am an insulin-dependent diabetic).
 My sugars were a little high, but I was OK to drive).

 I did have one nagging doubt.
-When I got up that morning, I had accidentally taken my evening tablets instead of my morning tablets (sadly a regular occurrence).
+When I got up that morning, I had accidentally taken my evening tablets instead of my morning tablets (sadly, a regular occurrence).
 These included my donepezil hydrochloride Alzheimer's medicine and a number of other meds that I thought might affect my performance.
 I then took my morning tablets and was feeling a little light-headed.

 the examiner explained what we would be doing that morning, and then the assessment began.